Self

 • "I need 20 minutes when I come home to unwind by myself before I talk to anyone about anything."

-• "The clothing budget allows for one pair of shoes now, not two."
+• "The clothing budget allows for one pair of shoes now, not two.
+I am not going to discuss it further."

 • "Sunday is for relaxing; I can do the laundry/yard next Saturday."

-• "If you can't do the dishes after you eat, leave a note with the time and assure us that they will be done within 4 hours."
+• "If you can't do the dishes after you eat, leave a note with the time and tell us they will be done within 4 hours."

 • "I will wait fifteen minutes.
 If you are not there, I will go on without you unless you have called."

-• "Don't knock before 10 am; I may have stayed up late, and may be sleeping."
+• "Don't knock before 10 am; I may have stayed up late, and might be sleeping."

 • "I would like to take comp time for the extra day I put into this of my own time."
 (If you don't ask, you certainly won't get what you want!)

-• "TV and radio are turned low after 10 so no one is kept awake."
+• "TV and other devices are turned low after 10 so no one is kept awake."

 • "Do not use the bowl and cup on this shelf; they are special to me."

-• "If I don't get back to you when you need me, call me again.
+• "If I don't get back to you when you need me, call me again or text with your specific quesiton/need.
 I have several projects I am working on.
 I need your patience."

 • "I know we planned to go out tomorrow, but I can't get out of this.
 I am sorry.
 Will next Wednesday or Saturday work?
 How can I make it up to you?"